Nevada foundation strives to make virtual Camp Cartwheel fun for kids

 “When your child has cancer, they miss out on swimming lessons and all the normal kids stuff, because they’re in the hospital getting infusions and fighting for their life,” Millett said.
 “My kids anticipate Camp Cartwheel all year long because they feel like a star.
 A luxury bus picks them up and they get a little shopping spree at a store there.
 It’s all about them and the magic.”

-The pandemic, of course, changed those traditional activities.
+The pandemic changed those traditional activities.
 Last year, camp leaders moved to the virtual format about a month before the camp launched — something they were able to handle because the Carpenter 1 Fire occurred near the ranch one week before camp in 2013, forcing them to find a new venue.

 The week culminated with an in-person barbecue on Saturday at the nonprofit foundation’s headquarters, where campers got to see each other, sign their camp yearbooks and play together.